Shepherd's Pie Recipe

 Directions:

-2. In a large cast-iron pan or heavy skillet saute the ground meat to mostly cooked on medium to high heat.
+3. In a large cast-iron pan or heavy skillet sauté cook the ground meat with the garlic on medium to high heat.

-5. Add onion once the lamb starts to cook.
+4. Add onion and Worcestershire once the ground beef starts to cook.

-8. Drain the potatoes of the water.
-Leave a small amount of water in the pot.
+6. Drain the potatoes of the water.
+Leave a small amount of liquid in the pot.

-9. Mash the cooked potatoes.
-You can add milk and butter at this point if you want a creamier feel.
+7. Mash the cooked potatoes.
+You can add milk and butter or chicken stock at this point if you want a creamier feel.
 We like to keep the potatoes drier and salt free as it stores better.
 We can add salt to our hearts content when eating.

 11. Place the pie in the oven at 350-degress covered for 20 minutes, then continue to heat uncovered for an additional 15 to 20 minutes to get crispy wisps of potatoes on top.